How do I configure AM (All versions) as an Identity Provider for Microsoft Office 365 and Azure using WS-Federation?

 - A public DNS zone which has been configured with the DNS records required for use with O365/Azure.

 - An AM deployment running on SSL.
-See Installation Guide, Development Guide, How do I enable SSL in AM (All versions) post-install? and How do I enable SSL in AM (All versions) for an existing installation? for further information.
+See Installation, How do I enable SSL in AM (All versions) post-install? and How do I enable SSL in AM (All versions) for an existing installation? for further information.

 - If you require authentication from mail clients or messaging clients like Skype for business or Lync, then your AM deployment must be available publicly on the internet, protected by a publicly trusted SSL certificate.

 - Users in a directory service such as DS or Active Directory (AD), provisioned with: